clozoya1729/lozoya/app/file_app/README.md

 ## File

 This app is used to manage file systems:

-- Identify duplicate files
-- Identify empty files and folders
 - Identify similar files
 - Move files with the same extension to a folder
 - Remove empty folders
 - Remove empty files
+- List all duplicate files
+- List all empty files
+- List all empty folders
+- List all files by size
+- List all folders by size
+- List all folders by number of contents